jtornholm/Raspberry-Pi-Adafruit.IO-Interface/README.md

 This repository will provide the set up instructions to connect a SHT-30 sensor https://www.adafruit.com/product/4099 to a Raspberry pi Model B+ and display the readings via the Adafruit.io cloud service.

-Additionally this set up adds a relay board to control an outlet to switch on and off a light or some other device.
+Additionally this set up adds function to control a relay board, which will allow a user to switch on and off a light or some other device.

 <strong>Go ahead and ssh into your Raspberry Pi via terminal or a ssh client:
 ssh pi@raspberrypi.local</strong>